Moving to Australia from UK.

 For holidays and business trips of up to 90 days, most travellers apply for an Electronic Travel Authority (ETA) online.
 For longer stays or employment, you will need the appropriate work permit for Australia from UK such as the Skilled, Employer-Sponsored, Family, Working Holiday or National Innovation Visa (858).

-Visa & Residency Options for UK Citizens
+Visa & Residency Options for UK Nationals Moving to Australia

 Understanding the different visa and residency options for UK nationals is the first step to a successful relocation.
 Australia’s system is transparent but detailed, with each route carrying its own criteria, benefits and timeframes.
 The overview below covers all active visas in 2026.